Sermons

 22 December 2019

 Do you ever question God and what he’s doing in your life?
 What are you doing God?
-Sometimes it’s really hard to understand why God does things the way he does.
-It’s interesting as you reflect back on your life and things that you didn’t understand then have somehow contributed to the way your life… Read more
+Sometimes it’s really hard to understand why God does things the way he… Read more

 Year A – Advent 3 – Jesus is the one we are waiting for